10 Best Family Onsen Towns in Japan

 Kusatsu Onsen is one of Japan’s most famous hot spring towns, and it’s just as lively as it looks in photos.

-The first thing you’ll notice is the Yubatake.
-It’s a big wooden hot spring field right in the center of town, constantly steaming and bubbling.
-You’ll smell the sulfur before you even see it, and kids usually think it’s the coolest thing ever.
+The first thing you’ll notice is the Yubatake, a big wooden hot spring field right in the center of town, constantly steaming and bubbling.
+You’ll smell the sulfur before you even see it.

-Otakinoyu has family-sized private baths (the Shakunage rooms are my favorite).
+For private baths, Otakinoyu is one of the best options.
 And Gozanoyu, right next to the Yubatake, also rents private baths by the hour if you just want a quick soak.

 If you want something more traditional, check out Sai-no-Kawara Rotenburo, a massive outdoor bath surrounded by trees.
 You can’t reserve it privately, but it’s such a unique experience, especially when you walk through the park to get there and see the steam rising off the rocks.